Break the Silence has embedded a culture of continuous improvement within the charity and we strive to improve in all aspects of our work.

 Bank of Scotland Foundation

-Funding from the Bank of Scotland Foundation has enabled us to provide a programme of regular group activity sessions over a 12 month period.
+Funding from the Bank of Scotland Foundation has enabled us to provide a programme of regular group activity sessions over a 12 month period which ends in December 2017.
+We do however have consent from the Trustees of Bank of Scotland Foundation to run a further 2 groups with funding ceasing April 2018.
 Sessions focus on; managing anxiety, coping with depression, increasing confidence, building self-esteem, increasing social interaction and reducing loneliness.

 The Evolve project funded by Comic Relief Core Strength programme will help us; strengthen our organisation; assist us to work towards a quality accreditation; improve our strategic planning; and enable us to review digital technology for potential areas of development/improvement.
 The funder plus programme and on-going support from the Comic Relief Team offers additional benefit and we are excited to see the changes in our organisation as a result of their support.